Radial Duality Part II: Applications and Algorithms: A Motivating Setting of Polyhedral Constraints

-A remark on the efficiency of computing the upper radial function transformation $f^\Gamma(y)$: In general, we do not have a closed-form as we found in our quadratic programming example.
-However, numerically evaluating $f^\Gamma(y)$ is a one-dimensional subproblem that can be solved by bisection whenever $f$ is upper radial (since $v\mapsto v f(y/v)$ is then nondecreasing).
-Even if $f$ is not upper radial, $f^\Gamma(y)$ may still be tractable to compute.
-For example, any polynomial $f$ has evaluation of $f^\Gamma$ amount to polynomial root finding.
-Once $f^\Gamma(y)$ has been computed, its gradients and Hessian follow from~\eqref{eq:gradient-formula} and~\eqref{eq:hessian-formula}.
+Outside these common families, $f^\Gamma$ does not have a closed-form formula.
+However, numerically evaluating $f^\Gamma(y)$ can be done by bisection whenever $f$ is upper radial: { Note zero is a trivial lower bound on the value of $f^\Gamma(y)$ and an upper bound can be computed via exponential back-off, finding the first integer $i$ with $2^i\cdot f(y/2^i)>1$ since all $2^i>f^\Gamma(y)$ have this property.
+Having nondecreasing $v\cdot f(y,v)$ ensures bisection will linearly converge to the unique intermediate value of $v$ where $vf(y/v)$ passes above one.
+This exponential back-off and subsequent bisection will each require a logarithmic number of function evaluations (both will reach standard machine precision within $\approx 30$ steps).
+Consequently, even when closed-forms are not available, the radial dual is at most only moderately more expensive to calculate than the primal.} Even if $f$ is not upper radial, $f^\Gamma(y)$ may still be tractable to compute.
+For example, any polynomial $f$ has evaluation of $f^\Gamma$ amount to computing a polynomial's largest root.
+Once $f^\Gamma(y)$ has been computed, its gradient and Hessian can be readily computed from~\eqref{eq:gradient-formula} and~\eqref{eq:hessian-formula}.